Zach Whitecloud

-Zach Whitecloud (born November 28, 1996) is a Canadian professional ice hockey defenceman who is currently playing with the Vegas Golden Knights of the National Hockey League (NHL).
-Of Dakota descent, Whitecloud went undrafted while playing for Bemidji State University.
+Zach Whitecloud (born November 28, 1996) is a Canadian professional ice hockey defenceman for the Vegas Golden Knights of the National Hockey League (NHL).
+Whitecloud went undrafted while playing for Bemidji State University.
 As a college free agent, he signed with the Golden Knights in 2018.

+Early life

+Zach Whitecloud was born on November 28, 1996, in Brandon, Manitoba.
+Whitecloud is of Dakota descent and was raised in Brandon, spending time at the nearby Sioux Valley Dakota Nation.
+He considers both Brandon and Sioux Valley as home.
+Whitecloud began skating at two years old.
+As a youth, he played for the Sioux Valley team and then the Brandon Youth Hockey Association.
+During his childhood, Whitecloud's family served as a billet family for Brandon Wheat Kings players.
+Whitecloud graduated from Vincent Massey High School in 2015.

 Playing career

 During his second full season with the Virden Oil Capitals, Whitecloud announced his commitment to play hockey for Bemidji State University.
-Following his rookie year at Bemidji State, where he led defencemen in scoring, Whitecloud was invited to the Los Angeles Kings Development Camp before the 2017–18 NHL season.
+Following his rookie year at Bemidji State, where he led defencemen in scoring, Whitecloud was invited to the Los Angeles Kings development camp before the 2017–18 NHL season.
 Following his sophomore year at Bemidji, Whitecloud was named the 2017–18 WCHA Scholar-Athlete and named to the WCHA All-Academic Team.
 He ended the season with 19 points and a team-best 51 blocked shots.